-Complementing the academic program is the mentoring program, which provides guidance and support to help students learn to manage their own learning, making the whole school experience one of education for transition toward success at university and beyond.
+At USC there are few interruptions to the academic program, allowing students to develop those routines which are so important to a quality learning experience.
+Complementing the academic program is the Mentoring program, which provides guidance and support to assist our students to manage their own learning and develop personal and interpersonal skills that will assist them in life beyond senior secondary schooling.
 Recent research into student expectations and experiences when entering university has highlighted the importance of students developing an independent learning style and taking charge of their own learning.
 View the Student and Staff Expectations and Experience Project.

 While the SACE program provides a foundation for the curriculum, the expectations are raised in a number of ways.
 These are neatly packaged in our unique Partner’s Pathway arrangement with the University of Adelaide.
 Through this pathway, the University has recognised our academically demanding program by offering places to students who engage and achieve effectively in our program.